ym0ri/ym0ri.github.io/_pages/about.md

     - Stellar evolution codes
     - Thermohaline mixing on the red giant branch

 I also like to play music, and dabble in various instruments!
-Also you may see me playing Japanese drums (taiko) at your local Japanese festival or event.
+You may also see me playing Japanese drums (taiko) at your local Japanese festival or event.